 ASSAULT AND BATTERY UPON

-No person may be convicted of assault/battery/(assault and battery) upon an emergency medical care provider unless the State has proved beyond a reasonable doubt each element of the crime.
+No person may be convicted of assault/battery/(assault and battery) upon a judge/bailiff/(court reporter)/(court clerk)/(deputy court clerk)/officer/ juror/witness of (a State district/appellate)/(the Workers' Compensation) court unless the State has proved beyond a reasonable doubt each element of the crime.
 These elements are:

 First, (an assault)/(a battery)/(an assault and battery);

 Second, upon a judge/bailiff/(court reporter)/(court clerk)/(deputy court clerk)/officer/juror/witness of (a State district/appellate)/(the Workers' Compensation) court;